jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 (3) When a court, pursuant to subsection (1), disqualifies a person from obtaining a new licence, no licence shall be issued to that person during the period specified by the court.
 (4) Any licence cancelled or required by the court for endorsement under this section shall be produced by the licensee in such manner and within such time as the court directs.
 (5) Every person commits an offence against this Act who, without reasonable excuse, fails to produce any licence in accordance with subsection (4).
-(6) For the purposes of Part 4 of the Summary Proceedings Act 1957, the cancellation or endorsement of a licence, or a disqualification, under this section shall be deemed to be a sentence or part of a sentence, as the case may be.
+(6) For the purposes of Part 6 of the Criminal Procedure Act 2011, the cancellation or endorsement of a licence, or a disqualification, under this section shall be deemed to be a sentence or part of a sentence, as the case may be.
 (7) The particulars of any cancellation, disqualification, or endorsement under this section, and the particulars of the conviction relating thereto, shall be notified in writing to the Director-General by the Registrar of the court.

 ### 84 Payment of expenses of analysis on conviction